Curriculum Areas - subject information

-At Felbridge our curriculum for Years 1 to 6 is based on the National Curriculum which guides what must be learned.
+At Felbridge our curriculum is based on the National Curriculum for Years 1 to 6 which guides what must be learned.
 The EYFS guidance which inspires Year R also flows into Year 1 and beyond as we use the characteristics of effective learning to provide a variety of learning experiences.
 Alongside this, we endeavour to provide a curriculum which excites, challenges, inspires and motivates each individual child.

 As an inclusive school, we aim through our curriculum to ensure that every child has the opportunity to reach their potential.
 We have a special needs co-ordinator who liaises with parents and staff to facilitate appropriate provision for children with special educational needs.
 More information appears in our Provision Map which can be viewed on the 'Our Provision' tab.

 Through the arts children are given opportunities to learn about themselves and the world around them.
 They are encouraged to develop their skills, knowledge and understanding in art, music, dance and drama to help them make connections in their learning.
 They are expected to communicate their thoughts and feelings, problem solve, generate a range of ideas and produce finished products.

 Music offers a unique contribution to the overall development of the child.
 It is a powerful, unique form of communication that can change the way pupils feel, think and act.
 It brings together intellect and feeling and enables personal expression, reflection and emotional development.
 All children have the ability to achieve musically.